C2C — Core to Cosmos

 Version Changes

-v3.0.0 C2C ships with yakmesh.
-Full SEVA integration, 8 AI models, MANI time protocol, ANNEX encryption, 391 art assets, 85/85 tests.
+v3.3.0 C2C ships with yakmesh.
+Full SEVA integration, 16 AI models, MANI time protocol, ANNEX encryption, AI Commander voice pipeline, Dynamis anti-cheat, Governance Shield.
+391 art assets, 85/85 tests.